ianthomas23/pycon-uk-2022/README.md

 To run jupyter notebooks, first obtain the prepared parquet data files and put them in a directory called `parq` in the top level of this repository.

-The parquet datafiles can be downloaded from
+The parquet datafiles can be downloaded from https://github.com/ianthomas23/pycon-uk-2022-data using `git clone git@github.com:ianthomas23/pycon-uk-2022-data.git` and then unzipped.

 If you want to create the data files yourself, which is not advised as the process is slow: